Osher Integrative Medicine Program

-In 1998 and 2001, the Foundation established two innovative centers for integrative medicine – the first at the University of California, San Francisco and the second at the Harvard Medical School in Boston.
-These two programs have within a few years of their founding become leaders in the field.
-In the summer of 2005, the Foundation, in partnership with the Barbro Osher Pro Suecia Foundation, provided support for the founding of the Osher Center for Integrative Medicine at the Karolinska Institute in Sweden.
+In 1998 and 2001, the Foundation established two centers for integrative medicine – the first at the University of California, San Francisco and the second at the Harvard Medical School in Boston.
+In 2005, the Foundation, in partnership with the Barbro Osher Pro Suecia Foundation, provided support for the founding of the Osher Center for Integrative Medicine at the Karolinska Institute in Sweden.
 The Foundation selected Northwestern University and Vanderbilt University as new grantees in its integrative medicine program in 2014 and added the University of Miami in 2017.